yuqiliao/IDE-help-guide/_book/02-pisa-walk-through.md

 hit the "Back" button on your browser once you click on **Build Reports** (see exhibit 2-17).
 Your table will appear once the processing is complete.
-To select a different table to view, go to the **Select Report** drop-down menu (see 1 in exhibit 2-16) and choose the table of interest.
+To select a different table to view, go to the **Select Report** drop-down menu and choose the table of interest.
 To change the formatting or statistics options of a table or to generate a table from a report not included in your selection, return to step 3, **Edit Reports**.